Rethinking Debugging Through Output

 Chronos's Output-Optimized Architecture

-Chronos addresses the output-heavy nature of debugging through several architectural innovations:
+Chronos addresses the output-heavy nature of debugging through several architectural innovations designed specifically for generating high-quality debugging outputs.

 1. Debug-Specific Generation Training

-Unlike models trained on next-token prediction, Chronos trains on complete debugging sessions:
+Unlike models trained on next-token prediction, Chronos trains on complete debugging sessions with multi-objective optimization:

 class DebugGenerationTraining: